 Recent engagements include:

-A special committee of a board of directors conducting an investigation into Title VII allegations against the company’s CEO;
+The special committee of a board of directors conducting an investigation into Title VII allegations against the company’s CEO;

-A public company in connection with an FCPA enforcement action; and
+A public company charged with FCPA violations.

 Prior to joining SVC, Ellen served as Counsel and Chief Public Information Officer for the U.S. Attorney’s Office for the Southern District of New York.
 She was the spokesperson for the U.S. Attorney and the 230 attorneys who represent the federal government and its agencies in criminal and civil litigation in the Southern District.

 Previously, Ellen was an award-winning Supervising Producer at ABC News in the Law & Justice Unit, where she worked for nearly a decade.
 In that capacity, she planned and oversaw the coverage of domestic and international legal stories for the Network.

 Ellen also worked as an attorney at the law firm, Akin, Gump, Strauss, Hauer and Feld in Washington, D.C., and as an attorney in the U.S. Department of Justice/Office of Legislative Affairs and in the White House Counsel’s Office.